KMSB: KMSB

-Adelstein and Berger opted to put the station on the market in 1984 to allow the various investors—ranging from senator Dennis DeConcini and former University of Arizona basketball coach Fred Snowden to teachers, Alaskan pipeline workers, and employees—to profit from the station.
+Adelstein and Berger opted to put the station on the market in 1984 to allow the various investors—ranging from senator Dennis DeConcini and former Arizona Wildcats basketball coach Fred Snowden to teachers, Alaskan pipeline workers, and employees—to profit from the station.
 A deal was first reached in March with the Ackerley Group of Seattle for a $13.2 million purchase; Ackerley, however, found KZAZ to have overstated its advertising revenues, withdrawing from consideration by the start of June.

 That September, KZAZ and KGSW-TV in Albuquerque were sold to Mountain States Broadcasting, a joint venture of the Providence Journal Company (ProJo) and Southland Corporation.
 KZAZ accounted for $6 million of the $13.2 million joint purchase price.
-Mountain States closed on the purchase in 1985 and set out to change a station that had a "home-cooked" image with Gene Adelstein and his wife Ellen having on-air presences.
-An infusion of $250,000 in new equipment and a new Nogales studio plus new syndicated programming purchases were made, and the call sign was changed from KZAZ to KMSB-TV that September to reflect the new ownership.
+Mountain States closed on the purchase in 1985 and set out to change a station that had a "home-cooked" image, with Gene Adelstein and his wife Ellen having had on-air presences.
+An infusion of $250,000 in new equipment and a new Nogales studio as well as new syndicated programming purchases were made, and the call sign was changed from KZAZ to KMSB-TV that September to reflect the new ownership.

 In addition to becoming a charter affiliate of Fox in 1986, Mountain States followed in Adelstein's footsteps and investigated the relocation of KMSB-TV's transmitter, proposing this time a site in the Tucson Mountains and a relocated Nogales facility.
 After the FCC staff dismissed this proposal in 1986, the station solicited congressional support, which prompted the Roman Catholic Diocese of Tucson—builder of competing independent KDTU on channel 18—to allege undue influence because of DeConcini's involvement with the previous ownership.
 The FCC granted an application to make Tucson the city of license in 1990.